juanvesga/TB-Preventive-Therapy-South-Africa/README.md

 # Instructions

 The code is split in scripts and functions.
+All data and preliminary result structures are here contained.
+First, open the script called "master_script" in the folder "scripts".
+All actions and functions will be executed from this script.
 The folder scripts contain different independent scripts that can be run to produce results, as follows:

+1) Plot model calibrations to WHO data
+2) Plot Partial Rank Correlation analysis
+3) Simulate secanrios of TPT roll-out and plot results